SAFEHR-data/PIXL/orthanc/orthanc-anon/README.md

 # Orthanc Anon

-_The Orthanc instance responsible for anonymising DICOM data from PACS/VNA and forwarding the images to their final destination (at UCL/UCLH this is currently the UCL Data Safe Haven).
+Orthanc Anon is responsible for anonymising DICOM data from PACS/VNA and forwarding the images to their final destination (at UCL/UCLH this is currently the UCL Data Safe Haven).

 ## Setup